 organic rice wafers).
 The vertical stabilizer has a height of 35 mm

 and a chord of 25 mm.
 The horizontal stabilizer is so to say made

 out of two vertical stabilizers.

 The glider's weight is about 10 grams.
 A much heavier glider will

 fly perfectly yet faster (provided it is rigid enough to keep its

 shape).
 A much lighter glider may fail to fly correctly because it

 will fly too slowly.
-Indeed a too low airspeed changes the way the
+Indeed, a too low airspeed changes the way the

 air moves around the wing (Reynolds number...)
 Solutions for low

 to use flatter wings.
 A friend was afraid to throw the glider so I

 made a copy of it for him, much lighter, out of very thin balsa

 lighter version would need either turbulators or a longer wing

-supposed to fly farther than a lighter-slower version.
-Speed does not imply distance.
+supposed to fly farther than a lighter-and-slower version.
+Speed

-flight distance between faster and slower versions
+be differences in flight distance between faster and slower versions

 To download a printable plan of the glider, a template of the wing